-Topic: Progress, Issues & Suggestions against Goal I: Access
+Topic : Progress, Issues & Suggestions against Goal I: Access

-- 8. Shri.
+- 6. Shri.
 Manoj Mishra explained that under RMSA all children of age group of 14-18 years will be covered.
 No child will be deprived of secondary education.
-He pointed out the following: - More emphasized on Access, objectives of RMSA, approach and strategy, school mapping exercise, planning tools which are essential for new schools proposals. - The good quality education for the children of age group 14-18 years will be made accessible, available and affordable. - In 11th five year plan, 11,188 upper primary schools were proposed for up-gradation, out of this 89 % target has been achieved, 44,000 secondary schools were proposed for strengthening of which 60 % target was achieved. - As per norm, one secondary school should be within a radius of 5 km.
-These norms have been relaxed to 3 km for hilly areas and there should be at least one higher secondary schools in 7-10 km distance. - Success is the part of Access.
-For success, access has to be achieved by transportation, financial capacity and social stratification.
+He emphasized on the following key points: - Implications of Access under the objectives of RMSA, - Approach and strategy

-- There are challenges and problems like Physical access by Walking/Cycling, Economic condition of household, Social and conservative attitude of parents, caste/class and religion etc. - Local politics play vital role in opening of new schools.
-District is the adequate level for planning process to be channelized.
+- School mapping exercise and its essentialities in identifying the gaps on schooling facilities. - Planning tools essential for new schools proposals. - The good quality education for the children of age group 14-18 years will be made accessible, available and affordable. - In 11th five year plan, 11,188 upper primary schools were proposed for up-gradation, out of this 89 % target has been achieved, 44,000 secondary schools were proposed for strengthening of which 60 % target was achieved. - As per norm, one secondary school should be within a radius of 5 km.
+These norms have been relaxed to 3 km for hilly areas and there must be higher secondary schools in 7-10 km distance. - Success is the part of Access.
+For success, access has to be achieved by means of transportation also, financial capacity and social stratification. - There are challenges and problems like Physical access by Walking/Cycling, Economic condition of household, Social and conservative attitude of parents, caste/class and religion etc. - Local politics play vital role in opening of new schools.
+District is the adequate level for planning process.
 He also briefed on the following key issues: - Strengthening of existing secondary school - Construction of Additional classrooms. - Deployment of subject teachers - Up-gradation of existing upper primary schools and Ashram schools - Opening of new secondary schools, if required - New standalone secondary schools.

-He advised for the strategy for Planning Access, School mapping, Geographical Information System (GIS) and Public Participation.
+He advised the strategy for access, Planning, School mapping, Geographical Information System (GIS) and Public Participation.

-He also suggested listing of all habitations/ Villages, High schools, Distance matrix exercises, availability of Land and Resources.
-Further, suggested for requirement of new schools, list of notified secondary schools and list of notified upper primary schools.
+He suggested listing of all habitations/ Villages, High schools, Distance matrix exercises, availability of Land and Resources.
+Suggested for total requirement of new schools, list of notified secondary schools and list of notified upper primary schools.
 (Copy of Presentation at Annexure-V)